Research, development, and dissemination of educational approaches

 Social issues to be addressed

-(*)Addressing child poverty(Ministry of Health, Labour and Welfare)
+(*)Measures to Address Child Poverty(Ministry of Health, Labour and Welfare)

-Material provided by: Ikuno Minami Elementary School (currently Tajima Minami Elementary and Junior High School)
+Material provided by: Tajima Minami Elementary and Junior High School (formerly Ikuno Minami Elementary School)

-"Education for living" contains a lot of meaningful content not only for children in difficult situations, but for all children and adults.
-In order to promote the spread of "Education for living", this project aims to convey its importance to society and build a system to support practitioners.
+"Education for Living" contains a lot of meaningful content not only for children in difficult situations, but for all children and adults.
+In order to promote the spread of "Education for Living", this project aims to convey its importance to society and build a system to support practitioners.

-What this project will do
+What we will do in this project

-• Basic research to clarify the importance of "education for living"
+• Basic research to clarify the importance of "Education for Living"

-• Basic research to spread "education for living"
+• Basic research to spread "Education for Living"

-• An attempt to popularize "Living Education" among teachers and schools
+• An attempt to popularize " Education for Living " among teachers and schools

 Project Representative

-Kyoto University Graduate School of Education
+Graduate School of Education, Kyoto University

 Professor